Nursing, LVN/Paramedic to RN Transition Nursing, Associate of Applied Science

 Program Accreditation

-The LVN/Paramedic to RN Transition Nursing program is accredited by
+The LVN/Paramedic to RN Transition Nursing program maintains continued accreditation by:

 The Accreditation Commission for Education in Nursing (ACEN)